daichikuroda/bottom_up_HCD/README.md

 Note that graph tool sometimes conflicts with other libraries.
 In our conda enviroment, graph tool and graphciz_layout cannot be used at the same time.
 :::
+- High school data is from [SocioPatterns](http://www.sociopatterns.org/datasets/high-school-contact-and-friendship-networks/).
+Originally studied in [Mastrandrea, Rossana, Julie Fournet, and Alain Barrat.
+"Contact patterns in a high school: a comparison between data collected using wearable sensors, contact diaries and friendship surveys."
+PloS one 10.9 (2015): e0136497.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0136497)
-- Power grid of Continental Europe from the [Union for the Coordination of Transmission of Electricity (UCTE) map](http://www.ucte.org) is obtained from the [github repository](https://github.com/barahona-research-group/PyGenStability/blob/master/examples/real_examples/powergrid/Example_powergrid.ipynb), which is used for [Markov Dynamics as a Zooming Lens for Multiscale Community Detection: Non Clique-Like Communities and the Field-of-View Limit](https://doi.org/10.1371/journal.pone.0032210).
+- Power grid of Continental Europe from the [Union for the Coordination of Transmission of Electricity (UCTE) map](http://www.ucte.org) is obtained from the [github repository](https://github.com/barahona-research-group/PyGenStability/blob/master/examples/real_examples/powergrid/Example_powergrid.ipynb), which is used for [Schaub, Michael T., et al. "Markov dynamics as a zooming lens for multiscale community detection: non clique-like communities and the field-of-view limit."
+PloS one 7.2 (2012): e32210.](https://doi.org/10.1371/journal.pone.0032210).
 - Military Alliance is taken from [here](https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37)
 - Foot ball data is from [M.E.J.
 Newman's webpage](http://www-personal.umich.edu/~mejn/netdata/football.zip)